ColeDegeorges/VideoChatColeDegeorges/README.md

   ### - What the project is

-      •	VideoChat is a software application project using Node.js where tutors are able to video chat with students using WebRTC and websockets.
+      •VideoChat is a software application project using Node.js where tutors are able to video chat with students using WebRTC and websockets.
 The purpose of the creation of VideoChat is allow students to be able obtain tutoring anytime they want without the worry of not being able to make it to their school’s scheduled tutoring sessions.
 The same goes for the tutors because of both of their busy schedules.

       •	Tutors will be able to stream in real time and communicate in a one on one session with the students aiding and guiding them through their coursework where they need assistance in.
 For each session a tutor has with